page last modified 7/3/14

 Gas Gun Build Manual

 This is known in reenacting circles as a 'gas gun'.
 These are also used by the military for training purposes.
-For those not familiar with the term it denotes a unit which mixes a fuel such as propane (or other fuel gas) and oxygen into a combustion chamber.
-A small computer opens and closes the gas solenoids and times an ignition circuit which fires a spark plug inside the chamber.
-This type of simulator is safer than blanks, as no burning powder is expelled.
+For those not familiar with the term it denotes a unit which mixes a fuel (generally propane) and oxygen into a combustion chamber.
+A small circuit board opens and closes the gas solenoids and times an ignition circuit which fires a spark plug inside the chamber.
+If the bore is kept clear (just like a firearm should be) this type of simulator is safer than blanks, as no burning powder is expelled.
 NOTHING CAN BE LOADED INTO THE CHAMBER OR EXPELLED FROM THIS UNIT.
-This makes it perfect for reenactments, living history displays, and even movies.
+This makes it perfect for training, reenactments, living history displays, and movies.

-I no longer build gas simulators as it is very time intensive and they can be quite temperamental; once I got one working right I hated to sell it!
-I am still glad to answer questions about them and assist the guys who already bought them from me (years ago).
-Shown here is the small manual that helps with the construction of one for $15.
-It is based on the MG42 build, but the principles can be applied to any auto or single shot sim-weapon.
+I no longer build gas simulators as it is very time intensive and they can be quite temperamental in the initial setup.
+I have available here a small manual that helps with the construction of one for $15.
+It is based on an MG42 build, but the principles can be applied to any auto or single shot gas simulator.

-To pay for this: simply click the 'Make a Donation' link above and enter $14.99, that will make it obvious to me that it’s a purchase not a donation and that I need to send this to you.
-As soon as I get your payment email I will immediately send it to you.
+To pay for this: simply click the 'Make a Donation' link above and enter $14.99, that will make it obvious to me that it's a purchase not a donation and that I need to send this to you.
+As soon as I get to my email and see your payment I will immediately email it to you.
 This may take five minutes, it may take three days.
+(Usually within a few hours.)

 A sample page (half size) on how to modify the trigger assembly.

-1) Parts List, (I have worked very hard to make this very complete, at least for the ’42), legality
+1) Parts List, (I have worked very hard to make this very complete, at least for the '42 build.), legality

 4) Proper use of the simulator.
 My pet-peeves.
 (An automatic weapon doesn't give you a force field in a reenactment!)
 This includes SAFE use of the unit.